How Many Birthstones Does June Have - Three Suitable Birthstones For June

 Why Does June Have Two Different Birthstones?

 In the eighth and ninth centuries, religious treaties were made that said both Jews and Christians would own all twelve stones and wear a different one each month.
-Then, a few hundred years ago, people started wearing a single stone to show the month they were born in.
+Then, a few hundred years ago, people started wearing a single stone to show the month they were born.

 What Is The Symbol For June?